-MANAGING DIRECTOR, DIVERSITY NEW ZEALAND LTD
+DIVERSITY NEW ZEALAND LTD

 Philip is recognised in New Zealand and overseas as a social and creative entrepreneur with fifteen years’ experience as a professional, award-winning comedian.
-His passion is working with people when they want to explore and extend how they think about diversity, creativity and change.

-Highlights of Philip’s professional life include speaking at TEDxAuckland in 2012, being a Patron of Rainbow Youth, being one of NZ’s first Social Entrepreneur Fellows, speaking at the Skoll World Forum on Social Entrepreneurship in Oxford and setting up not-for-profit organisations including Diversityworks Trust, Ripple Trust, Manawanui inCharge and Auckland Disability Law.
+Highlights of Philip’s professional career include speaking at TEDxAuckland in 2012, being a Patron of Rainbow Youth, being one of NZ’s first Social Entrepreneur Fellows, speaking at the Skoll World Forum on Social Entrepreneurship in Oxford and setting up not-for-profit organisations including Diversityworks Trust, Ripple Trust, Manawanui inCharge and Auckland Disability Law.
 Philip also co-developed and has co-directed the Be.
 Leadership programme since 2011.

 Learn more about Philip at PhilipPatston.com

 Sam is Philip’s Executive Assistant, taking over from Barbara Pike in 2014.
 Sam has previously worked with Diversityworks as the illustrator for our kids book, “My Friend is a Superhero!”, as well as designing the exhibition poster for our 100 Days Project last year.
 He is also one of Philip’s Morning Crew, who assist Philip with his personal, domestic and travelling needs.